Kunlong1994/lab3/Lab-#4.md

 > File->Examples->LiquidCrystal

 Let's start with the "Display" program, which just flashes "Hello World!"
-This summer's LCDs are a custom part, but there's a lot of information at [this](https://www.adafruit.com/product/181) page, the [pinout and dimensions](https://cdn-shop.adafruit.com/product-files/181/p181.pdf) page and the [LCD controller](https://www.adafruit.com/datasheets/HD44780.pdf) page.
+These LCDs are a custom part, but there's a lot of information at [this](https://www.adafruit.com/product/181) page, the [pinout and dimensions](https://cdn-shop.adafruit.com/product-files/181/p181.pdf) page and the [LCD controller](https://www.adafruit.com/datasheets/HD44780.pdf) page.

 **a.
 What voltage level do you need to power your display?**